slatedocs/slate/source/includes/gcp/_externalips.md

 <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/externalips/:id</code>

 Release an existing external IP.
-The external IP stays goes back to the reserved pool, and is available to be attached to another instance.
+The external IP goes back to the reserved pool, and is available to be attached to another instance.